Carpea03/sales_interviewer/README.md

 bash
 Copy code
-pip install streamlit openai smtplib tornado yagmail Set up Streamlit secrets:
+pip install streamlit anthropic smtplib tornado yagmail Set up Streamlit secrets:

 Create a file named .streamlit/secrets.toml in the root directory of your project with the following content: